novigit/code-notes/python_notes/argparse.md

-# argparse
+ARGPARSE

-argparse is a standard module that comes with the base installation of python
+Argparse is a standard module that comes with the base installation of python

 ```python

 # load argparse
 import argparse
 ```

-#### Starting the parser
+# Starting the parser

 ```python
 # start the argument parser